foundation-model-stack/fms-acceleration/README.md

 ## Usage with FMS HF Tuning

-This is intended to be a collection of many acceleration routines (including accelerated peft and other techniques).
-Below demonstrates a concrete example to show how to accelerate your tuning experience with [tuning/sft_trainer.py](https://github.com/foundation-model-stack/fms-hf-tuning/blob/main/tuning/sft_trainer.py) from `fms-hf-tuning`.
+Below we demonstrate how to accelerate your tuning experience with [tuning/sft_trainer.py](https://github.com/foundation-model-stack/fms-hf-tuning/blob/main/tuning/sft_trainer.py) from `fms-hf-tuning`.

 ### Example: Accelerated GPTQ-LoRA Training

-Below instructions for accelerated peft fine-tuning.
-In particular GPTQ-LoRA tuning with the AutoGPTQ `triton_v2` kernel; this kernel is state-of-the-art [provided by `jeromeku` on Mar 2024](https://github.com/AutoGPTQ/AutoGPTQ/pull/596):
+Below we illustrate accelerated quantised PEFT using GPTQ-LoRA tuning with the AutoGPTQ `triton_v2` kernel; this kernel is state-of-the-art [provided by `jeromeku` on Mar 2024](https://github.com/AutoGPTQ/AutoGPTQ/pull/596):
-1. Checkout [fms-hf-tuning](https://github.com/foundation-model-stack/fms-hf-tuning) and install the [framework library](./plugins/framework):
+1. First go to [fms-hf-tuning](https://github.com/foundation-model-stack/fms-hf-tuning) and install the [framework library](./plugins/framework):
     ```
     $ pip install -e .[fms-accel]
     ```